pascallaliberte/sharpen.page/_i18n/en/_posts/2019-11-15-sharpen-your-packaged-services.md

 [package-skills]: {% post_url 2019-08-16-sellable-ways-to-package-skills-as-services %}

-Your already sold on the idea.
+You're already sold on the idea.
 It's a great way for your visitors to understand what you do, and how to best work with you.

 But you feel you went half-way with your "productized" services.